 The reverse of the medal bears the inscription “For Distinguished Conduct in the Field”.
 A bar carrying the date of a subsequent deed could be added to the ribbon until 1916 when the bar was changed to a laurel wreath.
 A recipient of the award is entitled to used the letters D.C.M. after their name.

-This certificate refers to some noteworthy act of 'gallantry or service' by Harry on the 21st March 1918 at the battle of St Quentin.
+This certificate refers to a noteworthy act of 'gallantry or service' by Harry on the 21st March 1918 at the battle of St Quentin.

-They were first issued in April 1917 for actions on 1 July 1916 and the design changed at some time in early 1918
+This tyoe of certificate was first issued in April 1917 for actions on 1 July 1916 and the design changed at some time in early 1918.

 The battle that he earned the divisional gallantry certificate in was The First Battle of the Somme, 1918.

-It is possiblle that Harry was one of the men that went forward to gain communication with the batteries when communications were lost and that was why he earned the divisional gallantry certificate.
+It is possible that Harry was one of the men that went forward to gain communication with the batteries when communications were lost and that was why he earned the divisional gallantry certificate.

 The 1914-15 Victory Star (also known as 'Pip')